 The competitors cross the river Nidd at Birstwith; they climb out of the village to Clapham Green.
 Then it's a pleasant and gradual descent to Hampsthwaite.
 From Hampsthwaite, the route climbs again, up Grayston Plain Lane to the A59.

 After joining the A59, it's a gradual descent to the New Park roundabout, where the riders turn right onto the A61.

 The A61 passes the Hydro swimming pool and the Claro Beagle pub, then there's a hill.

 Over the crest of the hill the competitors go down for a short way, then turn right onto Swan Road.

 Swan Road leads to Crescent Road, where the riders turn left, to come back to the A61 near the Royal Hall; here, they turn right up Parliament Street.
-They cross the start-finish line on West Park, and they are on the Harrogate circuit.

 The 2018 World Champion is Annemiek Van Vleuten, from the Netherlands, and she is likely to be the favourite in 2019.